Rhubarb. Pronounced roo-barb, is a funny-sounding name for a vegetable isn’t it?

 The stalks are best to harvest when they reach about 12-18 inches in length.

 Keep in mind though, if you begin to see stalks turning thin, then you need to stop harvesting.
-This is a sign that the plant is struggling for necessary nutrients.
+This is a sign that the plant is struggling for the necessary nutrients.

-2. Don’t Harvest During Year One
+Don’t Harvest During Year One

 If you follow these rules, then you should get anywhere from one to two decades of life from each plant.

 Harvest Rhubarb Twice a Year

 Rhubarb should be able to be harvested two times per year in most zones that grow it as a perennial.
 You should be able to harvest the plant in the spring and fall.